yuki-yano/vinsert.vim/README.md

 ## Notes

-- Default ffmpeg arguments are selected per platform when `g:vinsert_ffmpeg_args` is empty:
-  - macOS: `{ "-f", "avfoundation", "-i", ":0" }`
-  - Linux: `{ "-f", "pulse", "-i", "default" }`
-  - Windows: `{ "-f", "dshow", "-i", "audio=default" }`
-  Override the list if your environment uses a different device name (e.g. on macOS: `vim.g.vinsert_ffmpeg_args = { '-f', 'avfoundation', '-i', ':3' }`).
-- How to list audio capture devices:
-  - macOS: `ffmpeg -f avfoundation -list_devices true -i ""`
-  - Linux: `pactl list short sources` or `arecord -l`, then use the name with `-f pulse -i <name>`
-  - Windows: `ffmpeg -list_devices true -f dshow -i dummy`
-- The default system prompt tells the LLM to keep the original wording and only add punctuation/line breaks.
-Override `g:vinsert_system_prompt` if you need a different behaviour.
 - During recording (`rec`), transcription (`stt`), generation (`gen`), and error states, a virt-text indicator appears by default.
-Errors reset the indicator and print a message detailing the issue.
+Errors reset the indicator and print a message detailing the issue (see the configuration sections above for highlight tweaks and statusline integration).